Jamie Farr: Career

 Between 2007 and 2008, Farr, Chuck Woolery, and Bob Eubanks were rotating hosts of the $250,000 Game Show Spectacular at the Las Vegas Hilton.
 He also hosted a daily radio travel feature called Travelin' Farr.
 On Memorial Day 2007, Farr hosted a multiple-episode run of M*A*S*H on the Hallmark Channel where he provided commentary during commercial breaks.
 Between 2016 and 2018, he promoted M*A*S*H and other classic television series on MeTV and in 2022 was attending large-scale events like Comic Con to meet fans of the show.
 The same year, he hosted M*A*S*H: The Best By Farr, where he provided commentary on his favorite episodes of the show to celebrate the show's 50th anniversary.
 Farr published his autobiography Just Farr Fun (ISBN 978-0964077508) in 1994 and cowrote Hababy's Christmas Eve (ISBN 978-1934341100) a book based on a story told by Klinger about a family of camels who brought the Wise Men to baby Jesus in his manger, with his wife in 2003.

 Farr collapsed during a dinner show in Edmonton in 2014 and was transported to the hospital.
 He finished out the week of shows until an understudy was found, then flew home to California, where he had a stent put into his heart to treat atherosclerosis.
-In 2018, after collapsing during rehearsals for Jack of Diamonds, he decided to retire from stage acting.
+In October 2015, he collapsed again while rehearsing for Jack of Diamonds at Theatre Aquarius in Hamilton, Ontario, and his understudy, Ian D. Clark, stepped into the role.
+Farr then decided to retire from acting on stage.

 Personal life

 Farr met his wife Joy Ann Richards, a model, shortly after returning from military service.
 They married in 1963 and have two children, Jonas (c.
 1969) and Yvonne (c.
 1972).
 In 2021, Farr told We Are the Mighty that James Jabara was his cousin.
-Farr has battled severe rheumatoid arthritis since the early 1990s.

 Farr was very close to Red Skelton, describing him as his "hero" and "mentor", and like "a second father" to him.
 He shared that Skelton was one of his favorite comedians growing up.
 Before Farr left for his military service, Skelton gave him a Saint Christopher medal, which he has worn since.
 When Skelton died in 1997, his widow asked Farr to be a pallbearer at his funeral.

 Public records show that Farr has contributed financially to the Republican National Committee and Republican Party candidates multiple times since 1988, including to the campaigns of Darrell Issa (2022), who grew up in Ohio and is of Lebanese ancestry, and Joe Leibham (2009).